itanuz/dadhoo/README.md

 Ho it works
 =======
-Clone the project and run the application.
+The application allowd users to take pictures save and group them into albums.
+An event is a picture with a description.
+An Album is an events container with a picture.

+Any feedback and contribution to the project is welcome!
+Then feel free to clone or fork the project.
 This is a good way to start with android.
 I hope can help.

 License
 =======